March 6, 2004

 Hopefully I have convinced you by now that getting a FISH analysis done is of major importance in determining your therapy choices.
 But why do you have to repeat it?
 Is it not enough to know once and for all what "Bucket" you belong to, and that is that?
 Not quite.
 CLL is not a static business.
 It evolves and changes over time.
 In some patients who have a truly smoldering disease, nothing much happens.
 They most often have the relatively benign 13q deletion going in, and they stay with that for the rest of their natural lives.
 Others, like our hypothetical patient Harvey ("The Difficult Case of the Round-headed Kid") undergo clonal evolution.
 Harvey too had a 13q deletion going in, clearly a resident of the lucky "Bucket A".
 His game plan was to stay cool, not worry too much about stuff because he had every option in the book available to him when he needed it, including the high response FRC type combo therapies.
 Then one fine day as a result of an annual FISH test he discovered his CLL clone had "evolved".
 A new variant raised its ugly head that had both the 13q deletion as well as a more dangerous 11q deletion added to it.
 Another repeat FISH analysis a few months later confirmed the more dangerous "double trouble" clone with both 11q and 13q deletions was rapidly gaining ground over the clone with just the 13q deletion.
 His game plan had to be changed - purine analogs were not his best bet anymore and he had to make sure he could get by with just monoclonals.
 For starters this meant he had to make sure his disease never got too bulky, since monoclonals do have a hard time dealing with bulky lymph nodes.
 Suddenly, he experienced a higher level of interest in "mobilizing agents" that can flush out the CLL cells from lymph nodes and bone marrow.

 What happened to Harvey can happen to any patient.
 I do not know of any way to prevent clonal evolution, short of curing the underlying CLL.
 The best you can do is to monitor the situation.
 If the situation changes on you, and you have been lucky enough to find out about it in good time, you will be able to make the necessary course corrections.
 Fore-warned is fore-armed.
-You can read the technical abstracts and the logic of getting repeat FISH testing done at least on an annual base in our recent article on Clonal Evolution.
+You can read the technical abstracts and the logic of getting repeat FISH testing done at least on an annual base in our recent article on clonal evolution.

-As of the date of this article the "CLL FISH panel" test is not yet formally approved by the FDA.
+The "CLL FISH panel" test is not yet formally approved by the FDA.
 But then, neither is Rituxan approved as frontline and single agent therapy for CLL, and I think a lot of you have gotten over that hurdle.
 It does mean though that you have to work with your insurance companies and healthcare providers to get this test done and have it covered under your insurance policy.
 That part is up to you, but I will make this general comment: you get nothing if you are not even willing to ask, and it is amazing what you can get if you are willing to be determined and organized in your campaign.
 Contrary to popular thinking, the world out there does not think it owes you a free lunch.

 We have identified two companies that will do the CLL FISH panel, which includes testing for 13q deletion, 12 Trisomy, 11q deletion and 17p deletion.
 These are the four major chromosomal aberrations under scrutiny right now.
 No doubt others such as 6q deletion will be added as time goes on.
 Make sure your test includes testing for each of these four major cytogenetic abnormalities.
 The cost of doing the test is approximately $450 dollars, roughly the same for both the labs.
 As I said above, you might want to make sure you know ahead of time how much of this your insurance will cover.